Tennis-Meltdown of the year? I was expecting it, says Svitolina

-PARIS, June 7 Elina Svitolina's spectacular slide in her French Open quarter-final against Simona Halep must be a candidate for meltdown of the year, yet the Ukrainian felt it was not unexpected.
+PARIS, June 7 (Reuters) - Elina Svitolina's spectacular slide in her French Open quarter-final against Simona Halep must be a candidate for meltdown of the year, yet the Ukrainian felt it was not unexpected.

 Svitolina was serving for the match at 5-1 in the second set but choked and lost 12 of the 13 remaining games as Halep reached the semis for the second time since 2014, the year she finished runner-up, with a 3-6 7-6(6) 6-0 win.